Almost everyone knows what a soul mate is - a perfect companion whom you

 more worldly ideals.
 They make us chase after the wrong things and set

-our eyes on paths that are fruitless at best, and at worst, will harm us
+our eyes on paths that are fruitless at best, and at worst, will severely harm us

-But what if you've already made mistakes in choosing the wrong person or things?
+But what if you've already made mistakes or bad choices?
 The good thing is God will work all

 things, even bad things, for the good of those who love Him and are called to His purposes (Romans 8:28)